bearrobotics-public/cloud/docs/v1.1/resources/Mission.md

 |`goal`   |[`Goal`](../LocalizationAndNavigation/#goal-goal-required)<br>`required`	| The target destination for the mission. |

-#### navigate_auto_mission `NavigateAutoMission`
+#### `NavigateAutoMission`
 A mission that automatically selects the first unoccupied and unclaimed goal from the provided list, preferring goals with lower index values.
 For example, when sending a robot to one of several possible goals [T1, T2, T3], it will first check if T1 is unoccupied and unclaimed, then T2, and finally T3.
-If all goals are occupied or claimed, the mission will fail.
+If all goals are occupied (other robot is already present) or claimed (other robot is already en route to the destination), the mission will fail.

 | Field  | Message Type | Description |
 |------------|-------------| ---|